lumiscreator/public/README.md

 3. RESTRICTIONS ON USE (NO COPYING)
 You agree that you will **NOT**:

-• Redistribute: Copy, reproduce, publish, host, or distribute the Software, in whole or in part, on any medium (including but not limited to Nexus Mods, GitHub, Discord, or private file hosting) without express written permission from Lumis.
+• Redistribute: Copy, reproduce, publish, host, or distribute the Software, in whole or in part, on any medium (including but not limited to Nexus Mods, GitHub, Discord, or private file hosting) without express written permission from Steven Kröhn.
 • Modify: Modify, adapt, translate, or create derivative works based on the Software.
 This includes altering the source code to bypass Patreon verification, queue logic, or client version checks.
 • Reverse Engineer: Reverse engineer, decompile, disassemble, or attempt to derive the source code of the compiled Plugin (`LumisPlugin.dll` derivatives) or the Server logic, except and only to the extent that such activity is expressly permitted by applicable law notwithstanding this limitation.
 • Server Hosting: Use the provided server-side code to host public or private instances of the LUMIS Multiverse backend that compete with, mimic, or replace the official LUMIS service.